mozilla-jetpack/jpm/README.md

 * `-b, --binary <path>` Use the specified Firefox binary to run the addon.
 Used in `run` and `test`.
 * `-v, --verbose` Prints additional debugging information.
 * `--binary-args <CMDARGS>` Passes the additional arguments into Firefox.
 Multiple arguments must be enclosed in quotes.
+* `--debug` Enable the add-on debugger when running the add-on.
 * `-p, --profile <PROFILE>` Uses the profile name or path when running Firefox.
 Paths must start with either "./" or "/", or otherwise assumed to be a profile name.
 * `-o, --overload [path]` Uses either the specified `[path]` or the path set in the environment variables `JETPACK_ROOT` as the root for [addon-sdk](https://github.com/mozilla/addon-sdk) modules instead of the ones built into Firefox.